Financial-Times/organisations-rw-neo4j/README.md

 ### Logging
- the application uses logrus, the logfile is initilaised in main.go. logging requires an env app parameter, for all enviromets  other than local logs are written to file when running locally logging is written to console (if you want to log locally to file you need to pass in an env parameter that is != local)
+ the application uses logrus, the logfile is initialised in main.go. logging requires an env app parameter, for all environments  other than local logs are written to file when running locally logging is written to console (if you want to log locally to file you need to pass in an env parameter that is != local)